Can Pope Leo remain an American citizen now that he is a foreign head of state? - ExBulletin

 We do not know what happened to the citizenship status of the predecessors of Leo once they have become Pope.
 This is not information that the Vatican reveals.

-Pope Francis renewed his passport in his country of origin, Argentina in 2014, the year after his arrival Pope.
+Pope Francis has renewed its passport In his country of origin, Argentina in 2014, the year after his arrival Pope.
 Pope Benedict XVI and Pope of German origin, from Poland, have never publicly abandoned citizenship in their country of origin.

 John Paul was the first non -Italian pope in 455 years.